 Queensland Government On-time Payment Policy

-For eligible invoices, the Queensland Government will pay penalty interest to small business suppliers for all bills on contracts up to $1 million paid greater than 30 calendar days.
-This only applies to correctly rendered undisputed tax invoices.
+For eligible invoices, the Queensland Government will pay penalty interest to small business suppliers for all invoices on contracts up to $1 million paid greater than 30 calendar days.
+This only applies to correctly rendered undisputed invoices.

 To enable your small business to be paid within 20 calendar days from 1 July 2020, register your details on the On-time Payment Small Business Register.